lzuwei/cheat-sheets/README.md

-# misc-install-scripts
+# cheat-sheets
-Miscellaneous Installation Scripts for commonly used libraries etc
+Miscellaneous Installation Scripts and cheat sheets for commonly used libraries and tools etc

 1) Mongo DB C++ Drivers
+2) vimdiff as git mergetool